White House Utility District Site Tour

-White House Utility District (WHUD) invites Esri Water Conference guests to go “inside” the GIS-centric, smart utility district.
-During the in-depth tour, WHUD will explain and illustrate why the district re-centered operations around GIS and outline the steps it took to become GIS-centric.
+The White House Utility District (WHUD) invites Esri Water GIS Conference guests to go inside the GIS-centric, smart utility district.
+During the in-depth tour, WHUD will explain and illustrate why the district repositioned its operations around GIS and outline the steps it took to become GIS-centric.
 It will also take visitors on a tour around the district to see GIS in action—from water production and distribution to employee empowerment and productivity.
 Participants will divide into two tracks:

 This track is geared toward customer service, field crews, meter teams, water quality experts, and other more operational positions.
 It will provide the same 20,000-foot view but will delve deeper into how the district utilizes GIS in daily operations, from asset management and water loss programs to customer service and routing.